-When Atticus takes on a case to defend a black man charged with the rape of a white girl, Scout and Jem are ostracized by neighbors, kids at school and even extended family, all calling their father a ‘nigger lover’.
-Scout confronts her father wanting to know what it means and if he [really is one].
-He says, “Ignorant, trashy people use the term when they think somebody’s favoring Negroes over and above themselves.
+When Atticus takes on a case to defend a black man charged with the rape of a white girl, Scout and Jem are ostracised by neighbours, kids at school and even extended family, all calling their father a nigger lover.
+Scout confronts her father wanting to know what it means and if he really is one.
+He says, “Ignorant, trashy people use the term when they think somebody’s favouring Negroes over and above themselves.
 It’s slipped into usage with some people like ourselves, when they want a common, ugly term to label somebody.
 I certainly am a nigger lover.
 I do my best to love everybody … It’s never an insult to be called what somebody thinks is a bad name.
 It just shows you how poor that person is, it doesn’t hurt you.”

-To Atticus, it’s not a crime to be of whatever race, color, belief or association, and nobody should counter what you stand for.
+To Atticus, it’s not a crime to be of whatever race, colour, belief or association, and nobody should counter what you stand for.
 When he gets his children air rifles as gifts, it’s the first time Scout hears her father say that it’s a crime to do something—to kill a mockingbird.
-She asks Miss Maudie (a neighbor) about it.
+She asks Miss Maudie (a neighbour) about it.
 “Mocking birds make music for us to enjoy.
-They don’t eat up people’s gardens, don’t nest in corncribs, they don’t do one thing but sing their hearts out for us.
+They don’t eat up people’s gardens, don’t nest in corn cribs, they don’t do one thing but sing their hearts out for us.
 That’s why it’s a sin to kill a mockingbird,” she says.

 While Atticus Finch defends Maycomb’s real mockingbird, the county’s deep-rooted racial differences, hypocrisy and sycophancy is exposed.
-Atticus is criticized for defending a nigger and ironically still celebrated as Maycomb’s top attorney.
+Atticus is criticised for defending a nigger yet ironically still celebrated as Maycomb’s top attorney.
 Regardless, his initial worry is his integrity and what will be left of it for his children to emulate or despise after the case (which later takes an unexpected turn).

-BONUS: The character of Atticus in the book has been humanized by many over the decades, and when some felt like the lawyer has passed on, his legacy never did.
-The book, his epitaph and tribute always remain celebrated—whose words remain to be among the most shared in this generation.
+The character of Atticus in the book has been humanised by many over the decades, and when some felt like the lawyer has passed on, his legacy never did.
+The book, his epitaph and tribute always remain celebrated.
 Read Atticus Obituary here.